 Where an area of site is being utilised for a different activity, such as Hazel Dormouse compensation or Ancient Woodland Buffer, these areas can only count 'in-part' towards the overall BNG result.
-This means that at least 10% of the units must come from measures which are not being used for any other purpose.
+This means that at least 10% of the units must come from measures which are not being used for any other purpose as per the guidance shown in Figure 10 below.